vanessaaleung/data-science-notes/machine-learning/preprocessing.md

 ### One-hot Encoding
 - often used for non-tree-based models, tree-models will slow down
-    - if the categorical features have too many unique values, will add too many new columns with a few non-zero values
+    - if the categorical features have too many unique values, One-hot Encoding will add too many new columns with a few non-zero values
 - ```python
     sklearn.preprocessing.OneHotEncoder
     ```